x

 Pavel Sivakov

 Pavel Sivakov is a professional bike-rider from France.
-Pavel Sivakov is contracted at UAE Team Emirates and was born on July 11 1997.
+Pavel Sivakov is contracted at UAE Team Emirates XRG and was born on July 11 1997.
 Pavel Sivakov weighs 70 kg and is 188 cm long.
 More info on Pavel Sivakov will be avaialbe soon.
 Please take look at the skills of Pavel Sivakov at the rider-card at this page, those will be updated daily.

 Current scores of Pavel Sivakov